spacer.gif

 Once you have met the requirements to get a patent, you can file a patent application with the PTO and then "prosecute" your patent application.
 However, because of the technicalities of PTO procedure, you should consider hiring a patent attorney to prosecute your patent.
 Also, if your patent application's claims are not written properly, the patent that issues may not cover all of your invention.
 A patent attorney has the training and experience to draft the claims in your patent application so that the claims cover your invention.

-Note: There are many unscrupulous "invention promoter" companies which entice inventors with promises to get a patent for you and market your invention to industry.
-Typically, these companies will charge inventors $7,000 to $8,000 or more for their service, and then state in the fine print of the contract that they will not obtain a patent for the inventor.
-Alarmed at the predatory nature of some invention promoters, Congress passed a law allowing an inventor to sue an invention promoter for its practices.
-This law firm takes such cases.
+Note: There are many unscruplous "invention promoter" companies which entice inventors with promises to get a patent for you and market your invention to industry.
+Typically, these companies will charge inventors $7,000 to $8,000 or more for their services, and then the state is the fine print of the contract that they will not obtain a patent for the inventor.
+Use caution when considering their services, and ask questions, such as how many patents they have obtained, and how many people have successfully marketed and made a profit using their services.

 Patent infringement